longj724/personal-site/content/about.md

 # What I am Up to Right Now

-I just returned to school and am about to begin the fall semester.
-I spent the first half of my summer at school taking classes.
-I also spent two weeks traveling throughout China.
+My focus is on my academics as it is the middle of the fall semester.
+I am also looking for internship opportunities as a software engineer for the summer of 2020.

-As it relates to programming I have been learning Javascript and NodeJS.
-I am also refreshing myself on C++ and learning about data structures and algorithms as I prepare myself for a class I will be taking on that subject this fall.
+As it relates to programming, this semester, I joined the University of Michigan Mars Rover Team.
+I am gaining experience collaborating with other developers and learning how to make changes to large existing code bases safely.
+More specifically, I am working on constructing a new state machine for the Rover that will allow it to complete tasks added to the 2020 University Mars Rover Challenge.

 # About This Site
 This site was made using the static site generator Hugo and is hosted on GitHub Pages.
 I used the Hugo Coder theme, adding a few modifications of my own.